viethung/progressbars/README.md

 Bonus points for implementing "production quality" code, using practices such as:<br />
 · Setting it up as a project<br />
 · Setting up some automated tools -> using gruntjs<br />
-· Writing tests for your code (TDD would be nice) -> test file is inside test folder<br />
+· Writing tests for your code (TDD would be nice) -> jasmine test is automated under gruntjs, code coverage report can be accessed from <coverage> folder<br />
 · Version control (git)<br />
 · Linting, code quality, etc - using IDE builtin Linting<br />
 · JavaScript/CSS minification, packaging, etc   -> using gruntjs htmlmin and cssmin modules<br />
 · Using a CSS preprocessor like SASS/SCSS   -> Using IDE builtin SASS watch and compile to css on the fly<br />